The Control center shows the features in use and the health and security of the network.

 |Web server protection||<number of> web server attacks yesterday||Web Server Protection|

 |Email protection||<number of> spam mails yesterday||Email Protection|

 |Security dashboard||-||Either Web Protection or Network Protection|

-The panel shows information which allows you to monitor and track system events.
+The panel shows information that allows you to monitor and track system events.

 Examples of alerts include:

 - The default password for the “admin” user has not been changed.
 We highly recommend you to change the password.
-This alert is shown when the default password for super administrator is not changed.
+This alert is shown when the default password for the super administrator isn’t changed.

 - New firmware available for Sophos Firewall or connected devices such as APs or RED devices.

 - The default web admin console password has not been changed.

 - HTTPS or SSH based management is allowed from the WAN.
 This is not a secure configuration.
 We recommend using a good password.